OnionIoT/Onion-Docs/Omega2/Projects/iot/thermal-printer-part2.md

 If you are not comfortable soldering, try finding a friend or professional who can quickly solder it for you.
 Or practice soldering wires together and then work your way up to soldering on actual electronics.

-// TODO: is there a better way to say this?
-**Note:** Solder at your own risk, Onion is not responsible for any injury or damage!
+**Warning:** Soldering irons get really hot and can burn skin badly!
+Be careful and solder only if you know what you're doing and at your own risk, Onion is not responsible for any injury or damage!

 ### Ingredients